Different Types of Orders Available with Brokers

 Place the stop loss limit order

-Access your preferred trading platform provided by your broker, such as Zerodha or Upstox.
+For executing trades on brokerage platforms, access your preferred trading platform provided by your broker, such as Zerodha or Upstox.
 Locate the option contract for Bank Nifty and select the stop loss limit order option.

 Input the necessary details, including the symbol (Bank Nifty), order type (stop loss limit), trigger price (100.10), limit price (105), quantity (number of contracts), and any other required parameters or conditions.